-However, if a groin hernia is huge the male sexual organ or the penis because of the size of a hernia gets buried.
-This can interfere with the sexual function and penile erection.
+However, if a groin hernia is huge the male sexual organ or the penis buries inside the hernia because of the sheer size of the hernia.
+This interferes with the sexual function and penile erection.
 A moderately bigger hernia can interfere with the sexual intercourse.
-So it can be safely concluded that a smaller inguinal hernia may not affect the sexual dysfunction but a moderately larger inguinal hernia can affect a male’s ability to have sex.
+So it is safe to assume that a smaller inguinal hernia may not affect the sexual dysfunction but a moderately larger inguinal hernia may affect a male’s ability to have sex.

 Inguinal Hernia though they do not cause any problems associated with sex, you may want to take some precautions if you have a hernia.
 The precautions include desisting from lifting heavy weights, no bending, and taking measures to avoid constipation, becoming overweight or obese, etc.

 Some people wrongly think that yoga can cure a hernia.
-As a matter of fact, yoga and its effect on hernia are said to be precarious.
+As a matter of fact, many say that yoga and its effect on hernia are precarious.
 Performing yoga can end you up in aggravating the hernia condition.

 Can Inguinal Hernia Cause Infertility?

-An inguinal hernia is not known to cause infertility in men.
-A hernia present is not known to cramp the testicles and cause any defect to the male sperm-producing organ.
+An inguinal hernia does not cause infertility in men.
+A hernia present does not cramp the testicles and cause any defect to the male sperm-producing organ.
 They also do not cause any damage to the vas deferens, the ducts that transport the sperms from the testicles to the penis.
 So does an inguinal hernia cause male infertility?
 The answer is a simple “No”.

-A hernia and infertility in men are not associated at all.
+There is no association between hernia and infertility in men at all.
 However, if a man already has some fertility related issue and incidentally also has a hernia, it should be clearly understood that both are not connected to each other.
 It is completely a coincidence.

 Does Inguinal Hernia Surgery cause Male Infertility?

 An inguinal hernia surgery does not affect the erectile functions.
 An Inguinal Hernia surgery only involves closing the hernia gap by using approved hernia mesh.
-No blood vessel or nerves are touched in this process.
+The hernia surgeon does not touch any blood vessel or nerves in this process.
 Hence the notion that Inguinal Hernia Surgery can harm sexual dysfunction is untrue.

 The laparoscopic surgery techniques have made the hernia surgery easier.
-Further, in the laparoscopic technique, the keyhole is laid only on the upper part of the lower abdomen for operating on the Inguinal Hernia.
-So there is virtually no chance that the blood vessels and nerves for the erection of the penis will be touched during the surgery.
+Further, in the laparoscopic technique, the surgeon lays the keyhole only on the upper part of the lower abdomen for operating on the Inguinal Hernia.
+So there is virtually no chance the hernia surgeon touches the blood vessels and nerves responsible for the erection of penis.
 So hernia surgery never will interfere with the erection of the penis.